abriosi/gmm-mml/README.md

 ```
 To run the example scripts it also advisable to install `matplotlib`

+It is "probably" to be compatible with python2 and python3

 ## Usage

 The following points were generated using three bivariate gaussian distributions.